eddietejeda/sinatra-martini/README.md

-# sinatra martini
+# Sinatra Martini

-Hobbiest ruby web framework to help me get started on new projects using a common structure.
+Hobbiest ruby boilerplate to help me get started on new projects using a common structure.

 Target audience: just me, but feel free to use.